How Gastroparesis changes your life.

 If you’re new to the chronic illness arena, you will also like the post 5 Ways to Survive After a Devastating Chronic Illness Diagnosis.
 It includes helpful links for coping with FMF.

 I would love to hear from you.
 What things are you finding that work for you?
 What things don’t?
-Please share your comments below or send me a message through the Contact Page.
+Please share your comments below.

 Here’s something positive.
 Enjoy the poem video, Dreams of Paradise.